Give Like Someone Set Free

 It is redeemed people, holding what was never truly theirs, asking what the Owner wants done with it.

 Give because Christ has given Himself.
 Give because your neighbor has a need.
 Give because gospel work is worth supporting and the workers are worth their wages.
-Give because money makes a terrible master.
-Give because you are free enough to open your hand without fear of what tomorrow holds.

 Do not give like someone trying to evade a curse.